Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines”.

 - To hold a tool for performing operations like drilling, reaming, tapping, etc.

 It consists of the dead centers, the adjusting screws, and the handwheel.
 The body of the tailstock is adjustable on the base which is mounted on the guideways of the bed and can be moved.

 The carriage is located between the headstock and tailstock.
 The basic function of the carriage is to support, guide, and feed the tool against the job during operation.

 It is an H-shaped casting mounted on the top of the lathe ways.
 It provides support to cross-slide, compound rest, and tool post.

 Cross slide is provided with a female dovetail on one side and assembled on the top of the saddle with its male dovetail.

-The top surface of the cross slide is provided with T slots to enable fixing of rear tool post or coolant attachment.
-Carriage basically provides a mounted or automatic cross-movement for the cutting tool.
+The top surface of the cross slide is provided with T slots to enable the fixing of the rear tool post or coolant attachment.
+The carriage basically provides a mounted or automatic cross-movement for the cutting tool.

 Compound rest is present on the top of the cross slide.
 It supports the tool post and cutting tool in its various positions.
 Compound rest is necessary for turning angles and boring short tapers and forms on forming tools.